-The table as shown on page 20 shows the Fund's sensitivity to exchange rate fluctuations on its monetary assets.
-The analysis is based on the assumption that the Australian dollar weakened and strengthened by 10% against foreign currencies to which the Fund is exposed.
+The table as shown in Note 11(d) shows the Fund's sensitivity to exchange rate fluctuations on its monetary assets.
+The analysis based on the assumption that the Australian dollar weakened and strengthened by 10% against foreign currencies to which the Fund is exposed.